kyma-project/community/sig-and-wg/wg-knative/knative-eventing-adoption.md

 ## Knative channel naming convention
  The Knative channel name follows this pattern: `{event-source-id}-{event-type}-{event-type-version}`.
 In order to avoid naming conflicts, use the following guidelines when creating the channel name:
  1. If the event component's name already contains a hyphen, a second hyphen is added.
 For example, `external-application` becomes `external--application`.
- 2. In case any of the event components contains the period character, then it will be replaced by the **-dot-** character sequence (e.g. order.created will be order-dot-created).
+ 2. If the event component's name contains a period, the period is replaced with `-dot-`.
+For example, `order.created` becomes `order-dot-created`.
  3. After applying step 1 and 2 for each component of the three event components, the three components output will be joined by the hyphen character (e.g. the channel name **external--application-order-dot-created-v1** is construcled from the source-id **external-application**, event-type **order.created** and the event-type-version **v1**).

  Here are some example event components that can cause channel naming collisions: